mikechalmers/shopify-multitool/SUBMISSION_CHECKLIST.md

 - [ ] **Single Purpose Description** (required for extensions with narrow use case):
   ```
   This extension provides developer tools for inspecting and managing
-  Shopify cart data on storefronts via the AJAX Cart API.
+  Shopify cart and product data on storefronts via the AJAX Cart API,
+  with features for viewing variant SKUs and submitting feedback.
   ```

 - [ ] **Permission Justifications** (explain each permission):